ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

     }
 ```

 It is also possible to arrange toolbar items into multiple lines.
-In the extended format set `shouldNotGroupWhenFull` option to true, so items will not be grouped when the toolbar overflows but will wrap to the new line instead.
+In the extended format set `shouldNotGroupWhenFull` option to `true`, so items will not be grouped when the toolbar overflows but will wrap to the new line instead.
 Additionally, a `'-'` could be used inside items list to set the breaking point explicitly.

 ```js
     toolbar: {